Grievances may be raised by individuals or registered by multiple members of staff, which is known as a collective grievance.

 - Communications between staff and the use of social media in the workplace.
 Making employees aware of messaging methods and forms of discourse which are unacceptable can help prevent related grievances.
 Bullying, harassment and discrimination — where a protected characteristic is involved — are preventable by-products of group chats and online communication.
 Incidents of this nature which prompt grievances are commonly associated with the mocking and/or exclusion of particular employees.

-If you would like advice from Loch Employment law in drafting corporate policies to prevent discrimination in these and/or additional areas that are particularly relevant to your business, don’t hesitate to contact us.
+If you would like advice from Loch Law in drafting corporate policies to prevent discrimination in these and/or additional areas that are particularly relevant to your business, don’t hesitate to contact us.

 Pay and benefits